CarWings: Price

 When a new car is purchased at Japanese Nissan dealers, the navigation service is optional, registration for the service was free for three years from April 2008 operator services are free.
 After the free period ends, the service is available for ¥ 3,150 per year.
 The data connection subscription is an additional fee, provided by mobile phone communication services from telecom company WILLCOM subscription service "dedicated service for CARWINGS Navigation System".
 Softbank in 2010 since January, and flat-rate only communicate with the car navigation system at 210 yen per month to charge regular packets "Navigation Plan".

 Supported vehicles

 Most of the Nissan vehicles (excluding commercial vehicles, some trucks) manufacturers standard or available in the navigation support options that are set by dealers.
 However, the feature can be used by different types of cars and navigation.
 Also, Suzuki for certain models (Grand Vitara etc.) have also been adopted.

 Since September 2008, Sanyo navigation system also added support in some models of their "Gorilla" product line.

+In March 2026 Nissan was criticized for its announcement that from March 30, 2026 support for NissanConnect would end for the Nissan Leaf made before May 2019 and for the e-NV200 van that was produced until 2022.